How to Use LLMs to Extract Document Information

 $F1$ $\frac{2 * Recall * Precision}{Recall+Precision}$ The standard metric to show the balance between recall and precision.

-LLMs may occasionally struggle to distinguish between terms like "Injection" and "Re-injection" though they can provide correct answers when queried directly (ask LLM difference between "Injection" and "Re-injection").
-In practice, when an article mentions "Injection", the LLM may misinterpret it as "Re-injection", potentially overlooking distinctions crucial to our task.
+LLMs may occasionally struggle to distinguish between terms like "Injection" and "Re-injection."
+However, they can provide correct answers when queried directly (ask LLM the difference between "Injection" and "Re-injection").
+When an article mentions "Injection," the LLM may misinterpret it as "Re-injection," potentially overlooking distinctions crucial to our task.
 To mitigate such errors without extensive model training, we optimize prompts by adding constraints or explanations.
 However, verbose prompts often yield unsatisfactory results, creating a "Whack-A-Mole" scenario.

 Unit Conversion Issues